Let’s have a quick chat about the doughnut scene in Pittsburgh.

 If exoitic and beautiful doughnuts aren’t already appealing enough, our vegan friends will be happy to hear they can join in the fun!
 Wolf Teeth Donuts began only a few months ago, but they have already become a huge hit in the city of Pittsburgh.
 These doughnuts are yeast-raised, deep-fried, completely vegan, and made by hand.
 The brand often creates fun shapes, and the donuts are always decorated with delicious and unique toppings.
 These donuts are available at Kaibur Coffee in Polish Hill Tuesday, Saturday and Sunday morning.
 Flavors rotate frequently, but some favorites have been matcha, chai, Almond Joy, PB&J, chick-o-stick, peach and rosewater, vanilla, and lemon cream pie.
-Wolf Teeth Donuts frequently does popups around the city, and can be ordered wholesale from their website.

 Stop 9: Gluten Free Goat

 Loved across the city, everyone in Pittsburgh was excited when they heard there was a new, permanent home for these famous, gluten-free donuts.
 Chef and owner Jeanette Harris has been cooking gluten-free for over a decade.
 After spending year perfecting her recipes, she’s sharing them with the city of Pittsburgh at her new cafe, which offers an entire menu of gluten-free, vegan, soy-free, and mostly organic dishes.
 The doughnuts have long been a favorite, with flavors like apple cider, lavender lemon, chocolate orange cardamom, pumpkin spice, and matcha rosewater.
 Even those who are not gluten-free will be back sooner than they think for another doughnut- don’t say we didn’t warn you.

 Stop 10: Oakmont Bakery